 Don Carlo Gesualdo, Principe di Venosa, is remembered principally for two things: the murder of his first wife and her lover, the Duke of Andria, and his extreme chromaticism.

-Born in 1566 to one of the most noble families in the Kingdom of Naples, Gesualdo was the second son and therefore would have expected a life in the militia or church.
+Born in 1566 to one of the most noble families in the Kingdom of Naples, Gesualdo was the second son and therefore would have expected a life in the church.
 However, with the death of his elder brother in 1585, Don Carlo became heir to the family estates and marriage became a priority.

 In 1586, Don Carlo married his first cousin, Donna Maria d’Avalos.
 Already twice widowed, her husbands were said to have died ‘in excess of connubial bliss’.
 When Don Carlo discovered her affair with Don Fabrizio Carafa, Duke of Andria, he (to use his own words) ‘massacred’ them one fateful night in October 1590 before reportedly killing their (his or Don Fabrizio’s?) son by swinging him to death in his castle courtyard whilst a choir sung madrigals about death.